moorepants/learn-multibody-dynamics/loads.rst

 steering and motors at each wheel allowing for precise control of the propulsion forces at each wheel.
 A diagram of the forces acting at each wheel is shown in :numref:`fig-force-car-replacement`.

+.. todo:: Add the unit vectors for the W frame in the figure.

 .. _fig-force-car-replacement:
 .. figure:: figures/force-car-replacement.svg